endjin/dotnet-adr/README.md

 `adr templates list --format-list` - Displays a list of the detailed metadata of all ADR Templates contained in the current default ADR Template Package.

-`adr templates install` - Installs the latest version of the currently set ADR Templates Package.
+`adr templates package install` - Installs the latest version of the currently set ADR Templates Package.

-`adr templates update` - Updates to the latest version of the currently set ADR Templates Package.
+`adr templates package update` - Updates to the latest version of the currently set ADR Templates Package.

 `adr templates package set <PACKAGE ID>` - Sets the default NuGet ADR Template Package.
 Use `adr.templates`.